itsnakhwanm/asifsubtitle/docs/fixing_single-word_captions_or_sloptitles.md

 You can indeed use ASIF Subtitle to check if there are improper single-word captions.
 This improper single-word caption detection is featured in ASIF Subtitle, so you need not check them one by one, just search which matches.

-For further information, please reach out to professional or expert about captioning.
+For further information about captioning, please reach out to professional or expert.

 If you think there is a bug in ASIF Subtitle, you can report bug [here](../CONTRIBUTING.md#reporting-a-bug).